-4.9.1.1 The sense of spaciousness and simplicity within the ARHMZ must be preserved.
+4.9.1.1 Preserve the sense of spaciousness and simplicity within the ARHMZ.

-- a) Retain the uncluttered simplicity of trees, hedges and grassed areas in the street, private sections and church grounds.
+- a) Try to retain the uncluttered simplicity of trees, hedges and grassed areas in the street, private sections and church grounds.
 This simplicity and sense of spaciousness comes primarily from: - The careful siting of buildings and other elements to create a sense of space - Retaining the existing small scale of buildings - Use of hedges as opposed to high solid fences - Grass verges and swales (no kerb and channel) - Only trees planted on the verge

-4.9.1.2 New developments within the proposed MDR and LDR zones should reflect the sense of spaciousness and simplicity seen within the ARHMZ.
+4.9.1.2 New developments within the MDR and LDSR zones should reflect the sense of spaciousness and simplicity seen within the ARHMZ.